-Time to short sell your home?
+Are you ready to short sell your home?

-What is a short sale?
-A short sale occurs when you owe more than what the house is worth .
+Not sure what a short sale is?
+A short sale happens when you owe more than what the house is worth .
 This could be attributed to many factors, but most commonly is a result of a rapidly declining real estate market.

-What steps do I take in a short sale?
+What's involved in a short sale?

 First, figure out the true market value of your property.
 A good REALTOR®, like Century 21 Judge Fite Company, will be able to give you a realistic idea of what your property will possibly sell for based on prior sales of similar houses in the area.
 Be cautious of websites where a computer estimates your property's market value since they may not have complete information or know important things like neighborhood trends and current listings.